Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

-Let $L_1$ be the part of $L$ connecting $x_0'$ and $x_{m_{l-1}}$ and $L_2$ be the remaining part of $L$.
+Let $L_1$ be the part of $L$ connecting $x_1'$ and $x_{m_{l-1}}$ and $L_2$ be the remaining part of $L$.
 Then from the construction we see that $L$ and $S$ divide $P$ into four polygons $P_i$, $1 \le i \le 4$: $P_1$ is the top one; $P_2$ is the one bounded by $L_2$ and $[x_{m_{l-1}}, B]$; $P_3$ is the one bounded by $L_1$ and $S$; and $P_4$ is the one bounded by $S$ and $[A, x_{m_{l-1}}]$.
-Each of these polygons has four sides, the three of which are straight segments and the last one is a polyline which consists of either a single piece or multiple pieces satisfying $C_2$-saddle node geometry with $C_2 > 1$ depending only on $C_0$.
-From the construction of $L$, the geometry of each $P_i$ is well controlled and relies only on $C_0$.
-From all of these one can easily see the existence of the constant $K_1>0$ depending only on $C_0$ and the desired $K_1$-qc homeomorphisms $\phi_i$, $i=1, 2, 3, 4$.
+Each of these polygons has four sides, the three of which are straight segments and the last one is a polyline.
+From the construction it is also clear that for $P_1$, $P_2$ and $P_3$, the polyline side satisfies the $C_2'$-bounded saddle-node condition, and for $P_4$, the polyline side consists of $l-1$ polylines all of which satisfy the $C_2'$-bounded saddle-node condition and are $C_2'$-commensurable with the whole polyline side, where $C_2' > 1$ is some constant depending only on $C_0$.
+Again from the construction, the geometry of each $P_i$ is bounded and relies only on $C_0$.
+This implies the existence of the constants $K_1>0$ and $C_2> 1$ depending only on $C_0 $ and the desired $K_1$-qc homeomorphisms $\phi_i$, $i=1, 2, 3, 4$.